xin1u/EEDTP/README.md

 ```

-## :e-mail: Contact
+## :postbox: Contact

-If you have any questions, please feel free to contact us via email: `xin1u@mail.ustc.edu.cn`
+Please feel free to contact us if there is any question (luxion@mail.ustc.edu.cn).